emildesign/greenroad-candidate-assignment/README.md

 Main features:

-1. A service that uses the new LocationService.API from google play services;
+1. A service that uses ReactiveLocation library that uses the new LocationService.API from google play services;

 2. Service can be controlled from the main activity.